Trump greets Netanyahu with smiles, handshakes and a jolt or two

 Netanyahu looked momentarily startled and replied, chuckling, “Both sides.”

-Trump turned to Netanyahu while responding to a question about settlements, a particular point of tension during the Obama years, and said, “I’d like to see you hold back on settlements for a little bit.”
+Later, while responding to a question about settlements, a particular point of tension during the Obama years, Trump said, “I’d like to see you hold back on settlements for a little bit.”

 Again, Netanyahu’s face registered surprise before he offered an ironic smile.

-Trump offered no new prescription for achieving a peace that has eluded many of his predecessors.
+"We'll work something out," said Trump, who has appointed his son-in-law Jared Kushner as his special adviser on the Middle East.

-Trump, who appointed his son-in-law Jared Kushner as his special adviser on the Middle East, said, “I think we’re going to make a deal, it might be a bigger and better deal than people in this room even understand.
+“I think we’re going to make a deal.
+It might be a bigger and better deal than people in this room even understand.
 That’s a possibility.
 So let’s see what we do.”

-In a play on the title of Trump’s 1987 best-selling book, Netanyahu responded, “That’s the art of the deal.”
+In a play on the title of Trump’s 1987 best-selling book, Netanyahu responded, “That’s the art of the deal," drawing laughter from the audience.

 Near the end of his comments, Netanyahu sought to show how well he knows Kushner, whose father, Charles Kushner, has donated generously to Israeli causes.

-"Can I reveal, Jared, how long we’ve known you?" said Netanyahu, looking to Jared Kushner, 36, who was sitting in the front row.
+"Can I reveal, Jared, how long we’ve known you?" said Netanyahu, looking to Jared Kushner, 36, who was sitting in the front row, next to his wife, Ivanka Trump.

 "Well, he was never small.
 He was always big.
 He was always tall," Netanyahu said, implying he had known Kushner since he was a baby.